ingkebil/smallRNA_Portal/README.md

 Parsing
 -------

-A whole perl based framework to parse cDNA, FASTA, GFF, TPLOT as well as testing of MySQL index speed is available in the 'parsing' directory.
+A whole perl based framework to parse cDNA, FASTA, GFF, TPLOT as well as testing of MySQL index speed and UnitTests are available in the 'parsing' directory.